VagueScripter/JobScraper/README.md

 # JobScraper
 JobScraper is a Python script that automates the process of scraping job websites and fetching job details.
-It provides a convenient way to gather relevant job information from job portals.
+It provides a convenient way to gather relevant job information from "Cermati Fintech Group".

-It fetches Job From "Cermati Fintech Group" website.

 Data output: The fetched job details are stored in a structured format, such as JSON, making it simple to analyze and manipulate the data further.